 Two different conductors were considered: gold and silver.
-The measured insertion loss of all 5 different sizes of resonator is shown in Figure 5 through to Figure 9, for the Dupont 943 substrate with silver metallisation.
+The measured insertion loss of all 5 different sizes of resonator is shown in Figure 5 through to Figure 8, for the Dupont 951 substrate with silver metallisation.

-The resonant frequency transmission peaks is used to determine the dielectric constant and the Q of the resonance is used to determine the loss tangent. ΑII of the broadband measurements shown above were used merely to investigate the general trend of the resonator response.
-For the detailed resonant frequency and Q measurements calibration was carried out over a much narrower band as shown in Figure 10.
+resonant frequency The the of transmission peaks is used to determine the dielectric constant and the Q of the resonance is used to determine the loss tangent.
+All of the broadband measurements shown above were used merely to investigate the general trend of the resonator response.
+For the detailed resonant frequency and 0 measurements calibration was carried out over a much narrower band as shown in Figure 10.
 This allows increased frequency resolution.
 At frequencies above around 12GHz, the resonant peaks are no longer visible.
 This is a result of the coupling from the input to output feedlines across the jig actually exceeding the coupling through the ring resonator.
 Thus the resonant peaks of the ring are masked.
 Alternative structures are currently being investigated to resolve this issue and allow material characteristion to higher frequencies.

 At the fundamental frequency of resonance, the circumference of the resonator is one wavelength long.
 At the 2^{nd} harmonic it is two wavelengths long and at the 3^{rd} harmonic, three wavelengths long and so on.
-In all cases the wavelength is the guide wavelength (λ_g) of signals propagating on the microstrip transmission line.
+In all cases the wavelength is the guide wavelength ($g$) of signals propagating on the microstrip transmission line.
 Given that the mean circumference of the resonator is known, this allows the effective dielectric constant of the microstrip transmission line to be determined using Equation 1.
-Where c is the speed of light, F the frequency and $\lambda{\rm g}$ the wavelength.
+Where C is the speed of light, F the frequency and $g$ the wavelength.

-Equation 1: $$\varepsilon{eff} = \left[\frac{c}{\lambda{o}.F}\right]^{2}$$

-Complex equations are available [7] allowing the relationship between the effective dielectric constant (ε{eff}) and the relative dielectric constant (ε{r}) to be determined.
-However modern RF CAD packages have transmission line calculators that allow the value of ε{r} to be determined much more conveniently and this was the approach adopted for this work.
+Equation 1: $$\varepsilon{eff} = \frac{c}{\lambda_g \cdot F}^2$$ constant (r) to be determined.
+However modern RF CAD packages have transmission line calculators, which allow the value of r to be determined much more conveniently and this was the approach adopted for this work.